ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Entity Overview

 This document uses the term "entity" to refer to the target of an EAT.
-Many of the claims defined in this document are claims about an entity, which is equivalent to an attesting environment as defined in [RATS.architecture].
-An entity may be the whole device, a subsystem, a subsystem of a subsystem, etc.
+Most of the claims defined in this document are claims about an entity.
-Correspondingly, EAT allows claims to be organized using mechanisms like submodules and nesting (see {{submods}}).
-The entity to which a claim applies is the submodule in which it appears, or to the top-level entity if it doesn't appear in a submodule.
+An entity is equivalent to a target environment in an attester as defined in [RATS.architecture].

+Layered attestation and composite devices, as described in [RATS.architecture], are supported by a submodule mechanism (see {{submods}}).
+Submodules allow nesting of EATs and of claims-sets so that such hierarchies can be modeled.

 An entity is the same as a "system component", as defined in the Internet Security Glossary {{RFC4949}}.